 The Transition Targets Property allows the modeler to define targets/limits for the area to transition over time across the landscape for specific types of transitions.
 Targets can be set up as operational constraints based on area, or when costs are added on available budgets.
 The target can be specified by iteration, BpS, and timestep.

-For example, you can limit the amount of any probabilistic transition/disturbance to a specific number of acres in each timestep and iteration for a BpS based on the budget you expect to be available, or on the operational constraint created by your organizations capacity or regulatory issues.
+For example, you can limit the amount of any probabilistic transition/disturbance to a specific number of acres in each timestep and iteration for a BpS based on the budget you expect to be available, or on the operational constraint created by your organization’s capacity or regulatory issues.
 If you expect your budget or capacity/capabilities to increase over time you can increase the target over the timesteps.
 This option is available for all disturbances/probabilistic transitions.

 Note that you can also set transition targets using a probability distribution (such as Normal, Uniform or Beta) if you believe the transition target constraint will vary over time according to distribution rather than a specific amount.
 Once this option is selected, you can also specify the standard deviation, minimum and maximum values for the distribution, and how often to draw a new value from the distribution.